Lumonike/Levis-Judex/README.md

 ## How to set up
 *NOTE*:  if you need any help installing the service, feel free to email us at codejointcrew@gmail.com, we are more than willing to help you through the step-by-step process if you need help intalling our service
 1. You **need** to run this on Linux, so make sure you have Linux
-1. Install [isolate](https://github.com/ioi/isolate) (if you have a debian-based linux distro, make sure to install the service.
+1. Install [isolate](https://github.com/ioi/isolate) (if you have a debian-based linux distro, make sure to install the service and run it from there or it won't work.
 You can find it by searching "isolate.service" on their github)
 2. Install mongodb and install their system service as well, u need mongodb and mongo
 3. ensure you have nodejs
 4. Set up node by running `npm install`